cdsapp/general_tools/PACS_lite/Readme.md

     1. To color-code your results, add e.g. {1}.
 Note that curly brackets precede square brackets, hence the reminder in the default text.

-    2. For example, this query will show all dative direct objects:
+    2. For example, this query will show all dative adjectives inside direct objects:

       `query: ({1}NP-OB1 idoms {2}ADJ^D*)`